+We were thrilled to be included once again in this day devoted to sharing and teaching about agriculture in its various forms.
 Farm Day is a program that brings together business, industry, community and education to benefit third grade students.
-It provides information and hands on demonstrations about the agricultural industry of Monterey County.
-It gives students an opportunity to be exposed to various aspects of agriculture: everything from food production to wreath making.
+The hands on demonstrations and the information provided gives students an opportunity to be exposed to all the various aspects of agriculture.

 We were honored to be invited back to the Carmel Plaza’s pre Holiday shopping event this year.
 It was a beautiful day and we so enjoyed meeting people who hadn’t yet heard of Creekside Farms and what we do.
 We were bursting with pride at the expressions of appreciation from seeing just the few wreath designs we were able to bring along with us.